Kallmann syndrome: Fertility treatments

 Gonadotropin therapy can be used in both male and female patients in order to achieve fertility for some people.

 Pulsatile GnRH therapy can also be used to induce fertility, especially in females, but its use is limited to a few specialist treatment centres.

 In males with KS/CHH, infertility is primarily due to the lack of sperm production within the testes.
 Sperm production can be achieved through either the use of GnRH administered via a microinfusion pump or through the use of gonadotropin injections (hCG, FSH, hMG).
 The time taken to achieve adequate sperm production for natural conception will vary from person to person.
 If the pre-treatment testes are very small and there has been a history of undescended testes it might take longer to achieve sperm production.
 In these cases, assisted reproductive technology, such as sperm retrieval using testicular sperm extraction (TESE) and/or intracytoplasmic sperm injection (ICSI), might be required.

 In females with KS/CHH, infertility is primarily due to the lack of maturation of eggs located within the ovaries.
 Ovulation induction can be achieved either with pulsatile GnRH therapy or alternatively with gonadotropin injections (hCG, FSH, hMG) given at set intervals to trigger the maturation and release of the egg for natural conception.

 Prognosis

-Reversal of symptoms has been reported in between 10% to 22% of cases.
+Reversal of symptoms has been reported in between 10% and 22% of cases.

 Reversal cases have been seen in both KS and normosmic CHH but appear to be less common in cases of KS (where the sense of smell is also affected).
 Reversal is not always permanent and the precise genetic causes are not yet fully understood.